RPA Migration & Re-platforming:

 Answers to all your RPA migration & re-platforming questions

-RPA re-platforming is the process of moving and optimizing an organization’s automated processes from one RPA tool to another.
+RPA re-platforming and RPA migration is the process of moving and optimizing an organization’s automated processes from one RPA tool to another.
 For example, moving all your automated processes from Blue Prism into Microsoft Power Automate.

-The motivation to switch RPA platforms and migrate entire automation estates varies from organization to organization, however, the reasons driving migrations normally come down to reducing the total cost of ownership, leveraging better capabilities in next-generation automation platforms, and enabling scale by reducing the complexity of automation delivery in more intuitive tools.
+The motivation to switch RPA platforms and migrate entire automation estates varies from organization to organization, however, the reasons driving migrations normally come down to reducing the total cost of ownership, leveraging better capabilities in next-generation automation platforms, enabling a low-code/no-code digital strategy, and realizing scale by reducing the complexity of automation delivery in more intuitive tools.

 There are many reasons why a company or RPA program would want to switch RPA providers.
 They can range from one or a combination of the following: